“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Malawi Institute of Management (Lilongwe)

-Whatever sector you currently work in, this MBA is a full-time career development programme designed to help you develop the strategic thinking skills needed in today’s global economy.
+Whatever sector you currently work in, this MBA is a part-time career development programme designed to help you develop the strategic thinking skills needed in today’s global economy.

 The course covers vital skills and knowledge that can be applied in almost any organisation, such as developing awareness of management and leadership practices, developing creative and systematic approaches to underlying business issues, and understanding how business and management practices can be improved.

-Over the course of one year, the programme seeks to cultivate key intellectual capabilities of research, critique, synthesis and innovation, culminating in a master’s level dissertation.
+Over the course of 18 months, the programme seeks to cultivate key intellectual capabilities of research, critique, synthesis and innovation, culminating in a master’s level dissertation.

-We aim to optimise learning by employing a variety of teaching methods, including lectures, workshops, group tutorials, individual tuition and guest speakers.
-By tutoring you in strategic thinking skills, the course will give you the opportunity to develop the sought-after analytical and critical competencies that prestigious employers in today’s global economy value so highly.
+We aim to optimise learning by employing a varied programme of blended teaching and learning methods, including lectures, workshops, group tutorials, individual tuition and guest speakers.
+By tutoring you in strategic thinking skills, the course will allow you to develop the sought-after analytical and critical competencies that prestigious employers in today’s global economy value so highly.

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

 No matter what part of industry or commerce you work in, the Bolton MBA is designed to help you gain a critical understanding of the problems and challenges facing enterprises and organisations and equip you with the analytical and critical faculties to identify potential solutions.
-As a graduate, you’ll possess an overview of key business practices, and further skills in areas such as operational management, marketing, strategic planning and accounting.
+As a graduate, you'll possess an overview of key business practices and further skills in areas such as operations management, marketing, strategy and financial management.

-A wide range of employers – financial institutions, technology companies, blue-chip companies and SMEs – recruit MBA graduates.
-Employers look favourably on MBAs because studying for this qualification promotes knowledge and skills that are applicable to any organisation (regardless of the sector).
+A wide range of employers, including financial institutions, technology companies, blue-chip companies and SMEs, recruit MBA graduates.
+Employers view MBA graduates favourably because studying for this qualification promotes knowledge and skills that apply to any organisation (regardless of the sector).
 The universal appeal stems from the MBA's focus on collective business principles.

 Popular options for MBA graduates include human resource management, investment banking, management consultancy, marketing and supply chain management.
-An MBA is also highly respected around the world, so if you're interested in a global business career then it could be beneficial – particularly as qualifications from UK business schools are so well regarded.
-It can also help you to specialise in your current sector, or a new industry that you want to move into.
+An MBA is also highly respected worldwide, so if you're interested in a global business career, it could be beneficial – especially as qualifications from UK business schools are so well regarded.
+It can also help you specialise in your current sector or a new industry you want to move into.

-Please contact the centre of study for fees and funding information – details can be found in the Contact us section of this page.
+Please contact the centre of study for fees and funding information – details can be found in the Programme Contacts section of this page.

 The fees for a student's course of study will be set for the normal duration of that course subject only to inflationary increases – measured by the Consumer Price Index (CPI) recorded in March each year to take effect for subsequent start dates.

-This course is only available to International (Non EU) students.
+This course is only available to International students.